LeoCenturion/hypechat/swagger.md

 #### POST
 ##### Description:

-Agregar un usuario a la organizacion
+Add a user to the organization

 ##### Parameters